hipertipo/hTools2/README.md

 ## Documentation

-Visit [htools2.hipertipo.com](http://htools2.hipertipo.com/) for the updated docs.
+Visit [htools2.hipertipo.com](http://htools2.hipertipo.com/) for the latest version of the documentation.

 ## Development & Support

-Work on hTools2 is supported by users and collaborators.
+Work on hTools2 is generously supported by users and collaborators.

 For bug reports, feature requests and related discussions, please use the [hTools2 mailing list](http://lists.hipertipo.com/listinfo/htools2) and the project’s [Issues tracker](https://github.com/gferreira/hTools2/issues).

 ## Sponsors

-Special thanks to the following designers/companies who contributed funds to the project:
+Special thanks to the following designers/companies who have contributed funds to the project:

 - Nikola Djurek ([Typonine](http://typonine.com/))
 - Bas Jacobs ([Underware](http://underware.nl/))
 - Johannes Breyer & Fabian Harb ([Dinamo](http://dinamo.us/))
 - Kris Sowersby ([KLIM](http://klim.co.nz/))

-If you use these tools on a regular basis, please consider contributing back to the project.
+If you use hTools2 on a regular basis, please consider contributing back to the project.

 ## Thanks